Long-Lived Electronic Coherences from First Principles: Methods and computational details

 Despite its apparent simplicity, previous theoretical studies reveal that accurately describing the electronic excited states of thiophene (C$_4$H$_4$S) can be quite challenging.
 The HOMO ($\pi_1$) and HOMO-1 ($\pi_2$) orbitals, from which the low-lying excitations originate, have $\pi$ character.
 The excitations lead not only to antibonding valence orbitals ($\pi^*$ and $\sigma^*$), but also to a set of low-lying Rydberg orbitals.
 This puts additional demands on the atomic basis set and wave function expansion.
 The difference in electronic correlation energy between the valence and Rydberg states is quite large, as demonstrated in many past studies based on configuration interaction\cite{PALMER1999275}, complete active space self-consistent field (CASSCF)\cite{SERRANOANDRES1993125,heller2021exploring,pastore2007multireference}, multireference perturbation theory \cite{kaufman_multiphoton, parkes2024simple}, coupled cluster theory \cite{pastore2007multireference, holland2014excited}, and other methods.\cite{thioioniz, salzmann2008excited, kleinschmidt2002spin, jones2019electronic}

 For computational feasibility, we must choose a relatively inexpensive electronic structure method for use in conjunction with TAB.
-In addition, TAB makes use of a time-dependent electronic structure methods (i.e. one that solves the time-dependent electronic Sch\"odinger equation) unlike typical {\em ab initio} molecular dynamics methods, which use a standard time-independent approach.
 To this end, we choose the time-dependent (TD-) floating occupation molecular orbitals (FOMO-) complete active space configuration interaction (CASCI) approach.\cite{granucci2001fomo,fomo} We use an active space of 4 electrons in 15 orbitals.
 The space contains the full (four orbital) $\pi$ space, a full set of $n=3$ Rydberg orbitals (s, p, and d), a $\sigma^*$ orbital, and a 4s Rydberg orbital.
 Figure \ref{fig:orbs} depicts the active space molecular orbitals (MOs) calculated at the S$_0$ minimum.
 (We define the C$_{2}$ axis of rotation is the z-axis, and the molecular ring is in the yz plane.)
 We use the cc-pVDZ basis, extended with Rydberg basis functions positioned at the molecular center of mass (COM).
 These were obtained by a contraction of a set of 8s8p8d diffuse functions\cite{kaufmann1989universal} with exponents optimized using the methodology of Roos et al.\cite{roos1996multiconfigurational} in the OpenMolcas software package.\cite{openmolcas23} The FOMO temperature parameter is set to 0.15 a.u.
 This value was empirically chosen because the resulting orbitals produced excitation energies in reasonable agreement with experiment, as detailed below.